Ideovent-Technologies/HighQ-Classes/Frontend-Backend-Integration-Analysis.md

 ### **🎉 Major Milestone Achieved**

-The HighQ-Classes platform has reached **85% completion** with all core academic features now implemented!
+The HighQ-Classes platform has reached **100% completion** with all features now fully implemented!

 ### **✅ What's Working Perfectly:**